Acadia National Park Elopement

 Otter Point

-Otter Point is a 1.1 mile out and back trail near Seal Harbor, Maine.
+Otter Point is a 1.1-mile out-and-back trail near Seal Harbor, Maine.
 It takes about 25 minutes to complete and it’s a popular area, so expect crowds.
 Despite the crowds, you’ll see amazing views of the coastline without being on a beach.

-Guest limit- 30 people max
+Guest limit- 30 people

 Fabbri Picnic Area